 Recovery Centers of America’s Chief Scientific Officer Dr. Deni has a few tips if you’re faced with trying to get a loved one into addiction treatment this holiday season.
 Keep in mind: One of the most critical aspects is continual family support.

-1. Don’t be afraid to say something
+1. Don’t be afraid to speak up

-2. Be aware of the signs of addiction
+2. Know the signs of addiction

 - Alcohol abuse

 A person with alcohol use disorder may have puffy skin from retaining water and a red nose from enlarged blood vessels.
 You may seem them stumble or smell alcohol on their breath.
 They might be irritable or experience tremors or shaky hands if they’ve gone too long without a drink.